-Professor Bruce Mann was elected to the Board in July 2015 and appointed Chair in July 2017.
-He is a member of the BCT Scientific Advisory Committee.
+Professor Bruce Mann was elected to the Board in July 2015 and was appointed Chair in July 2017.
+He stepped down from his role on the Board after he was appointed to the position of Director of Research in August 2021.
+He is the Chair of the BCT Scientific Advisory Committee.
 Professor Mann is Director of the Breast Tumour Stream of the Victorian Comprehensive Cancer Centre, and works at Royal Melbourne, Royal Women's Hospital and the Peter MacCallum Cancer Centre.
 He is active in clinical and translational breast cancer research.
-Professor Mann is a member of the Australian Institute of Company Directors (MAICD) and is also on the board of the Breast Cancer Network of Australia and is on a number of committees for Cancer Australia, BreastScreen Australia and BreastScreen Victoria.
-(Melbourne, VIC, Australia).
+Professor Mann is a member of the Australian Institute of Company Directors (MAICD) and is also on the board of the Breast Cancer Network of Australia.